SpiceWire/davis-vantage-pro2-frontend/README.md

   Fully implements all endpoints of [DavisBackend]().

   # Current Weather
   Clicking any icon gives a 24-hour table of that variable.
 Icons' color changes based on values.
 For example, wind arrows are colored green, yellow or red based on wind speed.
 Temperature icons use a gradient from blue (cold) to red (hot).
 The forecast icon links to the US Weather forecast for the geolocation.
 Wind arrows show the last 5 wind readings.
+Polls backend at intervals for updated weather data.
   ![CurrentWeather](/images/CurrentWeather.png)

   # Hourly Data